Reputation, Learning and Project Choice in Frictional Economies: Introduction

 \section{Introduction}

-Much of the theoretical literature on experimentation and project choice is about learning the other party's (namely the project's) type.
-In this paper, however, I shift the attention to learning the self-type, and thus engaging in a \textit{self-experimentation} setting.
-Specifically, the agent in my paper does not know her type, and the only way to learn it is by matching with the projects and observing their outputs.
+Most of the theoretical literature on experimentation and project choice revolves around learning the other party's (namely the project's) type.
+In this paper, however, I turn the focus to learning the self-type, and thus engaging in a \textit{self-experimentation} setting.
+Specifically, the agent in my paper does not know her type, and the only way to learn it is by matching with the projects and observing their outcomes.

 There are natural instances where agents \textit{learn} their type through the course of their matches with other parties.
 For example, firms learn about their productivity while they are matched with workers.
-Colleges learn about the quality of their teaching staff while students are enrolled in their programs.
-Venture capitalists learn about their ability and the quality of their post-investment services while investing in the startups.\footnote{For example, \cite{sorensen2007smart} teases out the positive treatment effect of the VCs' involvement in their portfolio companies from the concerns regarding the sorting and selection.
-In addition, when it comes to VCs' underlying \textit{ability} \cite{gompers1999analysis} argue that the empirical evidence favors the learning model (symmetric but incomplete information) compared to the signalling model (asymmetric information).} Common in all these cases is the cost of maintaining the match and the \textit{tangible} created surplus (such as the high-quality output of production in the first case, students' accomplishment in the second case, and the startups' success in the last case).
-These tangible gains can be isomorphically captured by the choice of the \textit{production function}, that takes in the types of partners and returns the output.
+Venture capitalists learn about their ability and the quality of their post-investment services while investing in the startups.
+Common in all these cases is the cost of maintaining the match and the \textit{tangible} created surplus (such as the high-quality output of production in the first case, and the startups' success in the second case).
+These tangible gains can be isomorphically captured by the choice of the matching function, that takes in the types of partners and returns the output.

 However, when the agent holds incomplete information about her type, there is also an \textit{intangible} gain due to the learning, that cannot be nested in the former construct.
-Because, what is now used as an input to the production function is no longer the static type of the agent, but a dynamic state process that reflects the agent's belief of her own type.
+Because, what is now used as an input to the matching function is no longer the static type of the agent, but a dynamic state process that reflects the agent's belief of her own type.
 Specifically, in addition to the tangible gains, there are now information gains from agent's project choices, as present selections convey information about the agent's ability, that in turn can be used in future choices of projects.
-The basic research question that I ask and answer in this paper is: presented with heterogeneous projects, that differ in their expected payoff, what is the agent's optimal project selection policy as a function of her reputation?
+The basic research question that I pose and address in this paper is as follows: When confronted with diverse projects that vary in their expected payoffs, what constitutes the agent's optimal project selection policy in relation to her reputation?